Butter Braid

-Butter Braid is a registered trademark of Country Maid, Inc., makers of the Danish pastry product.
+Butter Braid is a registered trademark of Country Maid, Inc., an American maker of Danish pastry products.
 The pastry is made with buttery dough folded into a braid pattern, then filled with fruit and other cream fillings.
 An icing packet or marinara packet is included with the frozen pastry.

 Butter Braid brand pastries have been sold by fundraising dealerships in the fundraising industry since 1991.
 They are not currently sold in retail.

 Butter Braid pastries are manufactured in an automated, SQF-Certified facility.